microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 There is no expected accessibility impact from this feature.
 Each window will handle UIA access as it normally does.

+In the future, we could consider exposing the window IDs and/or names via UIA.

 </td>
 </tr>